Battery Storage

 In short, yes.
 Home batteries will pay for themselves in 5-10 years depending on where your home is located, how much energy you produce and consume, and how much energy you export to the grid through a virtual power plant, or through time-of-use arbitrage that generates utility bill savings.

-In the realm of home energy, battery storage systems are certainly making a splash.
 The rise of these systems is largely driven by the push for renewable energy and the desire to become more energy independent.
 But are they really worth the investment?
 Let's take a closer look.

 The Rise of Home Battery Storage